Rocket Pro Assist: Automating Broker-Underwriter Workflows

 Project Impact

-Uncovered how instant responses to questions via the chat bot could save brokers and underwriters 2-5 minutes per phone call made to the other team.
+Uncovered specific questions that, when delegated to the chatbot, saved brokers and underwriters 2-5 minutes per typical phone call made to the other team.

-Combined with my LLM research, this research helped influence a broader strategy shift for chat-based AI products within Rocket Pro.
+Combined with my other LLM research, helped influence a broader strategy shift for chat-based AI products within Rocket Pro.

 Research Deep Dive